SirNoob97/OnlineStore/README.md

 ### Docker

-To run the application with Docker, use the run.sh.
+To run the application with Docker(docker-compose), use the run.sh.

 This script runs the application to be used with a Postgres database.